DataDog/documentation/content/en/tests/setup/python.md

 {{% /tab %}}

-{{% tab "Manual Instrumentation (beta)" %}}
+{{% tab "Manual instrumentation (beta)" %}}

-### Using manual testing API
+### Manual testing API

-<div class="alert alert-warning"><strong>Note</strong>: The Test Visibility Manual API is in <strong>beta</strong> and subject to change.</div>
+<div class="alert alert-warning"><strong>Note</strong>: The Test Visibility manual testing API is in <strong>beta</strong> and subject to change.</div>

-As of version `2.13.0`, the [Datadog Python tracer][1] provides the Test Visibility API (`ddtrace.ext.test_visibility`) as a way to submit test visibility results in an ad-hoc manner.
+As of version `2.13.0`, the [Datadog Python tracer][1] provides the Test Visibility API (`ddtrace.ext.test_visibility`) to submit test visibility results as needed.

 #### API execution

 The API uses classes to provide namespaced methods to submit test visibility events.

-Execution of tests is split into two phases:
+Test execution has two phases:
-- discovery: used to inform the API of items to expect
+- Discovery: inform the API what items to expect
-- execution: submitting results (using start and finish calls)
+- Execution: submit results (using start and finish calls)

-The distinct discovery and execution phases allow for cases where tests are not started immediately after they are collected by the test runner process.
+The distinct discovery and execution phases allow for a gap between the test runner process collecting the tests and the tests starting.

 API users must provide consistent identifiers (described below) that are used as references for Test Visibility items within the API's state storage.

-##### Enabling test_visibility
+##### Enable `test_visibility`

-The `ddtrace.ext.test_visibility.api.enable_test_visibility()` function must be called in order for the Test Visibility API to become usable.
+You must call the `ddtrace.ext.test_visibility.api.enable_test_visibility()` function before using the Test Visibility API.

-The `ddtrace.ext.test_visibility.api.disable_test_visibility()` function should be called before process shutdown to ensure proper flushing of data.
+Call the `ddtrace.ext.test_visibility.api.disable_test_visibility()` function before process shutdown to ensure proper flushing of data.

 #### Domain model